Diamond & CBN Specifications

 The choice between monocrystalline and polycrystalline diamond shapes depends on the specific requirements of the polishing or grinding process.
 Here's a comparison between the two shapes:

-• Surface Finish: Monocrystalline diamonds tend to produce a smoother surface finish due to their sharp, blocky edges.
+• check icon Surface Finish: Monocrystalline diamonds tend to produce a smoother surface finish due to their sharp, blocky edges.
 Polycrystalline diamonds can be more aggressive, leading to a rougher finish but with faster results.

 Key Attributes of Polycrystalline Diamonds